indigo-biosystems/hyperion/README.md

 # Hyperion

-Hyperion is a gem for internal Indigo Biosystems projects.
+Hyperion is a REST client that follows certain conventions layered on top of HTTP.

 It revolves around the idea of a _route_, which is a combination of:
 - HTTP method